dimagi/commcare-hq/corehq/ex-submodules/README.rst

     An application to schedule long-running tasks and later retrieve their results.
 This is used for many of HQ's long-running tasks that result in a file download. toggle
-    A CouchDB-backed app for controlling access to functionality on a user-specific or domain-specific basis.
+    A CouchDB-backed app for feature flags that control access to functionality on a user-specific or domain-specific basis.